Table of Contents

 *insert your favorite guilty pleasure drink and reality show here.

-First ask yourself: How is my current condition serving me?
 What am I missing or not experiencing as a result of burnout?
 What is my level of exhaustion really telling me about my life and business?

 Sound familiar?
 It’s time to regain some perspective, strength, and balance.
 Here’s how.